 But the difference is that these antioxidants in millets are in the bound form which needs to be released on fermentation by bacteria.
-Thus the health benefits of millets are at par with vegetables.
+Thus the health benefits of millets are on par with vegetables.

 3. Millet’s fight Heart Diseases

-As per the studies, upon fermentation, they yield enterolactone, a product which is known to protect against heart disease and also some forms of breast cancers.
+As per studies, upon fermentation, they yield enterolactone, a product which is known to protect against heart disease and also some forms of breast cancers.

 4. Millet’s help to prevent Gallstones